Generative AI-based data augmentation for improved bioacoustic classification in noisy environments: Existing Methods

 Our paper is structured as follows.
 First, we give background on acoustic species classification and data augmentation and place our techniques in the context of existing data augmentation methods.
 After describing the details of our acoustic dataset, we then detail the audio pre-processing and the generative models we employed.
 We use the terms stable diffusion, diffusion models, Denoising Diffusion Probabilistic Models (DDPMs), and latent diffusion interchangeably once the stable diffusion model is introduced.
 We then provide a detailed description of our experimental design and results, and follow this up with in-depth discussion of our results, limitations and paths for future work.

-\section{Existing methods}
+\section{Existing Methods}

 Passive Acoustic Monitoring (PAM) is a non-invasive technique where sensors are deployed in the field to record audio, usually on a pre-defined schedule, for weeks, months or years at a time without intervention.
 The ever-decreasing cost of recording equipment and data storage has allowed much larger PAM datasets to be collected \cite{birdclef-2024, DCASE2017challenge, https://doi.org/10.1007/s11284-017-1509-5}.
-The advancement of deep learning methods has continued to grow, allowing automatic species detection methods to catch up with the growing volume of data emerging via PAM.
+The advancement of deep learning methods has continued to grow, allowing automatic species detection methods to achieve higher classification performance for the growing volume of data emerging via PAM.
 The scale and sophistication of these classifiers has advanced rapidly from presence/absence \cite{MacAodha2018} to classifying single digit \cite{doi:10.1080/09524622.2024.2354468} to tens and hundreds \cite{AKBAL2022101529, ZHONG2020107375} of species.
-BirdNET \cite{birdnet} and Perch \cite{perch}, both considered among the current state of the art in terms of bird classification capabilities, were trained on over 6k and 10k bird species globally, respectively.
+BirdNET \cite{birdnet} and Perch \cite{perch}, both considered among the current state of the art in terms of bird classification capabilities, were trained on over 6,000 and 10,000 bird species globally, respectively.

 The typical bird species classifier's input format will be as spectrograms, a visual representation of sound (see Figure~\ref{tab:real_synth}).
 The spectrograms are coloured by sound energy levels across time and frequency.
-These may be standard (linear-frequency), mel spectrograms (to better align with human sound perception), or log-frequency spectrograms.
+These may be standard (linear-frequency), mel (to better align with human sound perception), or log-frequency spectrograms.
 Other audio representations used as input for classification include Scalogram \cite{app14010090}, MFCC \cite{9579881}, Gammatone Filterbank \cite{9005226}, Constant-Q Transform \cite{9023236} and the raw waveform itself \cite{lee2017rawwaveformbasedaudioclassification}.